ugraveknight/Healslut-Master/README.md

 		You cannot include commas within the text you wish to display.
 	---  $+vibe[0-100]
-		Use any positive whole number 0-100. this number will be added to the exisiting speed rather than setting a new speed, so if you have several lines in a row like the following, each reward will increase the speed by the number you've set.
+		Use any positive whole number 0-100. this number will be added to the existing speed rather than setting a new speed, so if you have several lines in a row like the following, each reward will increase the speed by the number you've set.
 Starting at zero, the following rewards would increase the speed to 10, 20, and 30 once the final line was pressed.